 - The patience to stick through the nauseatingly slow early grown stages.
 People who do well on YouTube almost always have to start slow.
 Growth seems to happen in big random bursts.
 The real kicker is that you don't just succeed by uploading a ton of videos, you succeed by uploading a ton of videos AND learning as you go.
 Improving the content, the topics and learning what your subscribers want.
 This takes time and a lot of blind faith.

-Although YouTube will always take a ton of time and effort, today I want to share a process that can make it a bit easier from a creation standpoint.
+Although YouTube will always take a ton of time and effort, even if you're into those seemingly "easy" faceless YouTube videos, today I want to share a process that can make it a bit easier from a creation standpoint.

 The concept is simple: Emulate what your favorite YouTubers are doing.

 I hate to say it, but originality isn't at all what we'd like to think it is.
 To make your channel look the way you want it to, you need to find examples of what you want and sprinkle them throughout.

 The more examples you find, the more original you'll become.

 Now, it's time to harvest those things you want to emulate.

 I can't take credit for this.
 I actually paid $2,000 for a course called "JumpCut Academy," and they taught me this.
 Also, I've used the method with copywriting and longhand duplication to improve my skills (stolen from Ryan Levesque).